kailash-manasarovar/statement/docs/timeline/2022/september.md

 ### Piano

 - My teacher is Maria Hontanilla Alfonso.
-- [Porsche](../early-years/2013.md#meeting-porsche) is her student also.
-This doesn't make sense because Porsche was in the first year in 2015-16, which means she should have finished her studies two years previously.
+- [Mercedes](../early-years/2013.md#meeting-mercedes) is her student also.
+This doesn't make sense because Mercedes was in the first year in 2015-16, which means she should have finished her studies two years previously.
-- It's even more curious given that Porsche has clearly done no practice in 6 years.
+- It's even more curious given that Mercedes has clearly done no practice in 6 years.
-- Whenever I go to class, Porsche is finishing her class and I wait 20/30 minutes while she eats into my class time (because she was late) before she finishes.
+- Whenever I go to class, Mercedes is finishing her class and I wait 20/30 minutes while she eats into my class time (because she was late) before she finishes.
-- Then Porsche spends 10/15/20 minutes talking to Maria before she actually leaves.
+- Then Mercedes spends 10/15/20 minutes talking to Maria before she actually leaves.
 - Sometimes I'm left with just 10 minutes of class.
 - This is a weekly occurrence.
 - I'm unable to stay later as I'm working and my hours aren't flexible.